eclipse-openj9/openj9/doc/processes/labels.md

 Component
 ---
 Indicate the likely component for this issue.
-Segregating by component helps to keep the list of issues to review managable and to guide contributors for a particular area to the relevant items.
+Separating by component helps to keep the list of issues to review managable and to guide contributors for a particular area to the relevant items.